 There are two main abra routes: one from the Deira Old Souk Abra Station (next to the Spice Souk) to the Bur Dubai Abra Station (at the north end of the Textile Souk), and another from Al Sabkha Abra Station (at the southern end of the Dhow Wharfage in Deira) to the Bur Dubai Old Souk Abra Station (in the middle of the Textile Souk).
 There’s a third abra route from Al Seef Station at the southern end of Bur Dubai to Baniyas Station, near Baniyas Square in Deira.
 The fare is a measly 1dh per crossing.
 Boats leave as soon as full, meaning in practice every couple of minutes, and the crossing takes about five minutes.
 Abras run from 6am to midnight, and 24hr on the route from Bur Dubai Old Souk to Al Sabkha (though with a reduced service between midnight and 6am).

-For the casual visitor, the only really useful service is bus #8 (roughly every 20min from early morning till late evening), which runs from the Gold Souk station to Al Ghubaiba and then due south, down Jumeirah Road to the Burj al Arab and on to Dubai Marina, covering a big chunk of the city not served by the metro (although if heading to the southern city it’s probably quicker to take the metro to the nearest jumping-off point, and then a cab for the last part of your journey).
+For the casual visitor, the most useful service is bus #8 (roughly every 20min from early morning till late evening), which runs from the Gold Souk station to Al Ghubaiba and then due south, down Jumeirah Road to the Burj al Arab and Dubai Marina before terminating at Ibn Battuta Mall, covering a big chunk of the city not served by the metro or tram (although if heading to the southern city it’s probably quicker to take the metro to the nearest jumping-off point, and then a cab for the last part of your journey).
 Buses are included in the Nol ticket scheme, meaning that you’ll need to be in possession of a paid-up Nol card or ticket before you get on the bus; tickets aren’t sold on board.

 Renting a car is another option, but comes with a couple of major caveats.
 Driving in Dubai isn’t for the faint-hearted: the city’s roads are permanently busy and standards of driving somewhat wayward.
 Navigational difficulties are another big problem.
 Endless construction works, erratic signage, and road layouts and one-way systems of labyrinthine complexity can make getting anywhere a significant challenge.
 Outside the city you’re less likely to get lost, although the main highways down to Abu Dhabi and up to Al Ain are notorious for the wildly aggressive driving styles of local Emiratis.
 Accidents are common, and considerable caution should be exercised.

 Driving is on the right-hand side, and there’s a 60 or 80km/h speed limit in built-up areas, and 100 or 120km/h on main highways (although locals regularly charge down the fast lane at 150km/h or more).
 Parking can be a major headache.
-Most hotels (apart from city-centre budget establishments) should have free spaces available but elsewhere you’ll have to take your chances with finding an on-street space (most have metered parking at 1–2dh/hr).
-Finding on-street parking in the congested old city is particularly difficult, although there are plenty of small car parks dotted around Bur Dubai (fewer in Deira), most charging 10dh/hr.
+Most hotels (apart from city-centre budget establishments) should have free spaces available but elsewhere you’ll have to take your chances with finding an on-street space (most have metered parking – look for the orange machines – at 2/5/8dh for 1/2/3hr).
+Finding on-street parking in the congested old city is particularly difficult.
 On the plus side, petrol is a bargain, at around 1.7dh per litre.

-There are also four road toll points, run under the Salik (wsalik.ae) scheme.
-These are located on Maktoum and Garhoud bridges and at two points along Sheikh Zayed Road (near Al Safa Park, and at Al Barsha, next to the Mall of the Emirates).
+There are also six road toll points, run under the Salik (wsalik.gov.ae/en/home) scheme.
+These are located on Maktoum and Garhoud bridges, at two points along Sheikh Zayed Road (near Al Safa Park, and at Al Barsha, next to the Mall of the Emirates), at the airport tunnel and at Al Mamzar on the main road to Sharjah.
 You don’t actually have to stop and pay the toll on the spot – it’s automatically charged to your vehicle’s account every time you drive through.
 If you’re in a hire car, the rental company will subsequently deduct any toll fees (the basic 4dh toll, plus a 1dh service charge) from your credit card.

 If you have an accident, local law prohibits you from moving your vehicle until the police have been called and the exact circumstances of the crash have been investigated.
 Note also that drink-driving is an absolute no-no. If you’re caught behind the wheel with even the slightest trace of alcohol in your system you’re facing either a hefty fine, or a spell in prison.

 There are also car rental desks at all major hotels, while some of the tour operators also offer car rental.
-The greatest concentration of offices is at the airport, in Terminal 1, although bizarrely these are located in an area which is technically accessible only to newly arrived passengers (just inside the main doors – you can see the offices clearly from outside).
-If you want to rent a car here and you haven’t just got off a plane you’ll have to try and duck in through the no-entry doors (usually easy enough, assuming there’s no security guard hanging around, in which case you’ll have to sweet-talk your way through) or call the relevant office and ask them to meet you outside.
+The greatest concentration of offices is at the airport, in Terminal 1.
 There are also lots of car rental offices scattered along Sheikh Zayed Road, a more convenient (and less stressful) starting point than the airport if you’re heading south of the city.